 Women carry incense, flowers, offerings & fire when the flood waters come to Vaigai river.”Paripadal

 In those days, people celebrated Aadiperukku with fun & fervor in the river basins especially in the Cauvery, Vaigai & Thamiraparani rivers.
 According to the Sangam Tamil literature, even the kings visited the river banks along with their men, horses & elephants and indulged in punalattam (water sports).

-According to the Hindu Mythology rivers have been treated as sacred waters as it brings prosperity to the entire region.
-In those days swelling rivers during monsoon were viewed as if the river Goddess were pregnant.
-So women (particularly newly married) offer sweet & sour goodies, that are generally liked by the pregnant women, to the flooded rivers seeking the blessings of the Goddess.
+We, all Hindus, still treat the river water as the sacred water as it brings prosperity to the entire region.
+Earlier people viewed the swelling rivers as if the river Goddess were pregnant.
+So, women (particularly newly married) offer sweet & sour goodies, that are generally liked by the pregnant women, to the flooded rivers seeking the blessings of the Goddess.

 Chitrannam for Aadi Perukku:

-Nowadays, Aadi Perukku is celebrated as a festival that brings prosperity.
+Nowadays, we celebrate Aadi Perukku as a festival of growth & prosperity.
 So farmers sow their seeds and people venture into new businesses wishing prosperity.
-We prepare chithrannam (a variety of rice dishes of various flavors) on this day and offer them to the Goddess by immersing them into the river.
+We prepare chithrannam (a platter of rice dishes with different flavors) on this day and offer them to the river Goddess by immersing them into the river.

 Here I have prepared the traditional chithrannam consisting of sweet Pongal, tamarind rice, coconut rice, mango rice & curd rice.
 I served them with suitable accompaniments like a stir-fried potato with peas, paruppu vadai, appalam, vadagam & lemon pickle.
-We also serve a glass of buttermilk, banana, paan (betel leaves stuffed with gulkand, a sweetened rose petals preserve) as a part of our festive meal.
+We also serve a glass of buttermilk, banana, betel nut wrapped with a betel leaf (paan) as a part of our festive meal.
 You may also check out my other chithrannam platter here: